 The word "secret" is spreading, getting into all sorts of places where it doesn't belong, like the titles of halfway-good TV on historical topics with no blatantly non-historians among the talking heads.
 The thing is, historians don't keep secrets about the things they study.
 In fact, it's their job to do the opposite, to bring things to light, things which very often were never kept secret by any one at any time.
 Don't get me wrong: occasionally, people do keep secrets, and sometimes the people who expose those secrets are historians.
 It's just not their full-time job.
 Typically, the information which historians gather was never held secret by anyone, it just hadn't been recorded, and/or the records hadn't been published, and/or the information on one particular topic hadn't been gathered together into one place, and/or every one of those things had already happened, in books which had been forgotten, gathering dust for a while, and/or etc etc.

-Beyond that, often enough, none of the information, exactly 0% of it, on a TV show on an historical topic with a title that starts "Secrets of[...]" is common knowledge to everyone who's taken some trouble to research the topic.
+Beyond that, often enough, none of the information, exactly 0% of it, on a TV show on an historical topic with a title that starts "Secrets of[...]" is secret to anyone who's taken some trouble to research the topic.
 Often, a lot of the information on the show is bullshit, but that's not the same as secrets.

 A lot of people have a very difficult time in life.
 It may sometimes feel as if there are secrets and conspiracies all around them.
 Kind people can help them by explaining how things really are.
 That's what real historians do, full time.
 Assholes who make crap shows for the so-called "History Channel" do exactly the opposite: they exploit people's anxiety.
 They say: